AquaticEcoDynamics/aed_matlab_modeltools/TUFLOWFV/polygon_timeseries_plotting/README.md

 + The file must be of type polygon and NOT polygonz (matlab has trouble reading it)
 + The shape file must contain the folowing fields, Name and Plot_Order.

+### Configuration file

+Once the other two files have been created, it is the configuration file that ties them together with the model output.
+All configurations are stored in the config directory.
+More information about the flags and settings requried can be found in the readme file.